i2p/i2p.www/i2p2www/blog/2020/03/06/git-over-i2p.rst

 {% trans -%}
 Depending on how the git service is configured, it may or may not offer all services on the same address.
-In the case of git.idk.i2p, there is a public HTTP URL, but this URL is read-only and cannot be used to make changes.
+In the case of git.idk.i2p, there is a public HTTP URL, and an SSH URL(g6u4vqiuy6bdc3dbu6a7gmi3ip45sqwgtbgrr6uupqaaqfyztrka.b32.i2p) to configure for your Git SSH client.
+Either can be used to push or pull, but SSH is recommended.
 {%- endtrans %}

 {% trans -%}First: Set up an account at a Git service{%- endtrans %}